mstream/purescript-json-schema/docs/src/validating-json-value-against-json-schema.md

 ### validating an array containing a mixture of null and boolean values to a schema accepting only arrays of nulls against schema accepting only arrays of nulls

-When schema requires items to conform to a certain schema, every single value in the array has to
+Because the schema requires items to conform to a certain schema and this is not the case here, such a value is invalid.

 _Input:_

 an array containing a mixture of null and boolean values to a schema accepting only arrays of nulls:

 > ```json
 > [